Satisfactory Academic Progress Policy

 If you officially drop a course before the term's change of schedule deadline, it will not count as an attempted unit, and will not harm your completion rate.

 Remember that you reduce your completion rate every time you withdraw from a course after the change of schedule deadline, do not earn a passing grade, audit a course, or repeat a course that you have already passed.

-For additional information on related academic policies for graduate students, please see the: Graduate Catalog.
+For additional information on graduate student academic policies, please see the following sections of the Graduate Catalog: